raspberrychris/kidsteepees/content/_index.md

 ### Product Description

-- **ELEGANT & TASTEFUL FABRIC** The fabric's choice is characterised by simple elegance and tasteful, Zeitgemäβe composition of colours and patterns that your children's bedroom with a contemporary look.
+- **ELEGANT & TASTEFUL FABRIC** The fabric's choice is characterised by simple elegance and tasteful, composition of colours and patterns that your children's bedroom with a contemporary look.
 All the details are carefully, precisely crafted.
 We place great emphasis on creating.

 - **SAFE** The fabric has safety certification OEKO-TEX Standard 100 and certified